· · · ·

 The Galaxy

 A view of the Milky Way, here passing through the constellation of Aquila.
 The dark lane is the Great Rift, and the particularly dense dark patch is the Aquila Rift.
-These are not actually 'rifts' as such, but actually dark lanes of dust in the foreground obscuring the the pale light of the Milky Way beyond.
+These are not truly 'rifts' as such, but actually dark lanes of dust in the foreground obscuring the the pale light of the Milky Way beyond.
 Imagery provided by Aladin sky atlas

 A bright band that encircles the entire night sky.
 The Milky Way is, in fact, the main body of our own spiral galaxy, viewed from within: binoculars or a telescope will resolve individual stars in the bright mass.